anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Dreams come true.
-Without that possibility, nature would not incite us to have them.
+Quote: Life is what happens while you are making other plans.

-By: John Updike
+By: John Lennon